 The region highlighted in green on the right shows that most reads agree with the reference sequence (i.e. C-base).
 However, 2 reads near the bottom show an A-base.
-In this situation we can safely assume that the A-bases are due to a sequencing error rather than a genuine variant.
+In this situation we can safely assume that the A-bases are due to a sequencing error rather than a genuine variant since the 'variant' has only one read supporting it.
+If this occurred at a higher frequency however, we would struggle to determine whether it was a genuine variant or an error.